rahul0705/rahul0705.github.io/_drafts/2018-10-08-peer-reviews.md

 ### Are the returns simple?

-Check if return statements can be simplified
+Check if return statements can be simplified.
+Sometime it's best to let the language do the work for you.
+Instead of checking for a `boolean` and then explicitly returning `True` or `False` it's much more reliable and readable to just return the conditional check.

 ```python
 def item_exists(x, items):